agostof/BrAPI-FastAPI/modelgen_utils/README.md

 # Note on Model duplicates

 The FastAPI-code-generator created some duplicated classes definitions across each module.
 They can be found by looking for "class" instance definitions.
-The script `find_duplicate_classes.sh` will help in finding these duplicates so they can be edited.
+The [find_duplicate_classes] script(find_duplicate_classes.sh) will help in finding these duplicates so they can be edited.
 Example usage:
 ```sh
 modelgen_utils/find_duplicate_classes.sh brapi_v2